DIVISION OF STUDENT SERVICES

 - Take courses to explore occupational interests and develop technical skills.

 5. Make the transition from college to life after college

-- Conduct an effective job search - career services staff are available to coach job seekers.
+- Conduct an effective job search - the Center for Life Beyond Reed staff are available to coach job seekers.

 - Carefully evaluate and accept job offer that offers goal advancement.

 - Select postgraduate internship, apprenticeship, training program, grant, residency or service opportunity.